 Figure 5.1-1: Business relationships in CAPIF

-The API invoker is typically provided by a 3rd party application provider who has service agreement with a CAPIF provider.
+The API invoker has service agreement with a CAPIF provider and consumes the CAPIF API and/or service API to provide service to e.g., end user, enterprise, application service provider.
+There are various API invokers e.g., application developer, application service provider, running application or channel operator who aggregates the CAPIF APIs and/or the service APIs and further provides service to its customers (e.g., the application developer, the application service provider) by re-exposing those APIs or producing new valued-added service APIs.
+Channel operator may also utilize CAPIF to provide the re-exposed APIs or valued-added service APIs to the its customers.

 The API provider hosts one or more service APIs and has a service API arrangement with CAPIF provider to offer the service APIs to the API invoker.